0330 822 0505

 Lenders will take a cautious approach to non-standard construction mortgage applications.

-In particular they’ll pay close attention to the surveyor’s report when deciding how risky lending on the property would be.
+They’ll pay close attention to the surveyor’s report when deciding how risky lending on the property would be.

 For this reason, it might be a good idea to organise your own additional survey beforehand.